csswizardry/csswizardry.github.com/case-studies/cloudinary.md

 > going to create a QA task internally to ensure there is not a regression
 > somewhere that has affected that.

 This is fair!
+Great context.

-Great context, and, actually, clients that understand both `ETag` and `Last-Modified` prefer `ETag` anyway: we can safely leave both and satisfy all of our needs—no false positives, and supporting their outlier customers.
+And, as it turns out clients that understand both `ETag` and `Last-Modified` will prefer `ETag` anyway: we can safely leave both and satisfy all of our needs—no false positives while still supporting outlier customers.

-> I like the idea of `stale-while-revalidate` – this is something I hadn't
+> I like the idea of `stale-while-revalidate` – this is something I hadn’t
-> considered and is nice and safe for legacy clients that wouldn't support it so
+> considered and is nice and safe for legacy clients that wouldn’t support it so
 > including it should be nice and safe – again, thanks for pointing this out!

 We didn’t get `stale-while-revalidate` out yet, but I still think it would be a neat addition.

-Although Cloudinary didn’t hire me directly, I like these kind of collaborative efforts to make far reaching improvements.
+Although Cloudinary didn’t hire me directly, I love these kind of collaborative efforts to make far reaching improvements.
 At Cloudinary’s scale, that’s a lot of people!